A pathway to a healthier you

 What is domestic and family violence

 Domestic and family violence is the repeated use of violence, threatening, coercive or controlling behaviours between people in a family, carer relationship, domestic or intimate relationship, or former intimate relationship.
 This may include carers.
-Domestic and family violence is a problem in Australian society mostly perpetrated by men towards women.
+Domestic and family violence is a problem in Australian society.

 There are different types of abuse – not always physical.
 Abuse is a pattern of behaviour, to gain power and control.